We provide a range of health and care services to support more than 500,000 people living in Northumberland and North Tyneside.

 We invest heavily in staff to ensure that the best talent is attracted, developed, looked after, and retained in every area of the organisation.
 Staff satisfaction is high and our staff consistently rate us as one of the best places to work in the NHS.

-We operate three wholly owned subsidiaries of the trust which enables us to offer expertise in particular areas outside of the trust:
+We operate two wholly owned subsidiaries of the trust which enables us to offer expertise in particular areas outside of the trust:

 - Northumbria Healthcare Facilities Management Limited was established in 2012 and provides specialist project management services for large and small capital developments, estates maintenance services and a full range of facilities services.